 - 1 can Dr. Oetker Pink Easy Swirl

-- To decorate, carefully trim the top from each cone using a serrated knife to make mini cone shapes approx. 9cm tall.
-Break up the White Chocolate into a small heatproof bowl and place on the top of a small saucepan of barely simmering water to melt.
+- To decorate, carefully trim the top from each cone using a serrated knife to make mini cone shapes approximately 9cm tall.
+Break up the white chocolate into a small heatproof bowl and place on the top of a small saucepan of barely simmering water to melt.
 Remove from the water and cool for 5 minutes.

 - For the cones, pack the centre of each cone with mini marshmallows.
 Holding each cone upright, carefully pipe a generous swirl of Easy Ice on to the cone to make a swirl.
 Decorate with a few sprinkles and then pop upside down on top of a cup cake so that is resembles a dropped ice cream cone.
 When you have decorated all the cones, your cupcakes are ready to serve and enjoy!

 Have you made these Upside Down Ice Cream Cone Cupcakes?
 Leave a comment below and let us know – we’d love to hear from you!